 See Types of Operational Reports for more details.
 Check out the operational report examples in this blog post, Become a ClusterControl DBA: Operational Reports for MySQL, MariaDB, PostgreSQL & MongoDB.

-Provides list of generated operational reports.
-Click on any of the entries will open the generated operational report in a new window.
+Provides a list of generated operational reports.
+Click on any of the entries that will open the generated operational report in a new window.

 List of scheduled operational reports and incident reports (if any).